schnider94/one-conf/README.md

 #### App

-For the frontend we have a running nginx server which will return the bundled app.
+For the frontend I have a running nginx server which will return the bundled app.

 ## Tools